 So, Is an Online MBA Right for You?

 Now that we’ve covered the specifics that go into getting your degree, let’s circle back to the two considerations that are still foremost on the minds of most adults deciding whether or not to pursue an advanced degree online: flexibility and affordability.

 As we saw from Jeremy’s experience, online MBA programs don’t have to be restrictive or expensive and can be just as rigorous as traditional MBA programs.
 The National University curriculum has as much to challenge adult students who are learning online as a traditional MBA does.
 And when you take into account that most adults who come back for an advanced degree are balancing the pressures of raising and supporting a family with schoolwork, perhaps the online format actually has more to offer.

 Many potential adult learners are also concerned about tuition costs and are weighing them against future earnings they hope their MBA will provide.
 “I definitely saved money by getting my degree online from National,” Jeremy says.
 “If I had to do it over, I would have done the whole thing there instead of the first year in a traditional program.”

-For more information about the National University online and on-campus MBA program, please visit the program page on our website.
+For more information about the National University on-campus or online MBA program, please visit the program page on our website.